 Archbishop Claudio Maria Celli, the President of the Pontifical Council for Social Communications, was in Brooklyn for the World Communications Day media conference on May 22.
 After receiving the St. Francis DeSales Distinguished Communicator Award, he delivered a keynote address on the intersection of social media, technology and faith.

 The speech was followed by breakout sessions in which members of the Catholic and mainstream media discussed issues related to social media.
-Below is video of his speech, images from the day and excerpts from his speech.
+Below is a video of his speech, images from the day and excerpts from his speech.

 Excerpts from Archbishop Celli’s remarks (read full transcript):